 ⇓ If you focus higher up, the ridges become even more defined.
 However I will not suggest you climb up there especially at night because at night the ridges vanishes.
 The illusion of ridges are due to light flowing in from small squares in the tower placed equidistantly apart and falling on the curve.

-⇓Photography and in this case flash photography, is necessary to enhance our vision.
+⇓Photography and in this case flash photography, is necessary to enhance our vision (although it would kill the effect in the photo above).
 Because of the limited light, the richness of this ocher coloured orb cannot be enjoyed by the naked eye, as it appears dull.
 It is right underneath the highest point of the tower and light filtering in through various openings is not enough to bring forth its true colour.

 ⇓Set in stone but rich in symbolism.
 With the orb right behind me, a curving abstract view, lies before me.